Special polarization characteristic features of a three-dimensional terahertz photonic crystal with a silicon inverse diamond structure: Photonic Band Structure

 \section{Photonic Band Structure}

-The lattice of the diamond structure in this work is shown as Fig.\ref{fig:uclps}(a).
-The sphere is the lattice point and its shape is the regular octahedrons, see Fig.\ref{fig:uclps}(b).
+The lattice of the diamond structure is shown in fig.~\ref{fig:uclps}(a).
+The sphere is the lattice point and its shape is the regular octahedrons as shown in fig.~\ref{fig:uclps}(b).

-It's vacant and the dielectric constant $\varepsilon_a$ is 1.00 (atmosphere).
-The surrounding materials is pure Si (resistivity $\rho >10^4\ \Omega$ cm) and the dielectric constant $\varepsilon_b$ is set as 11.9.
-The lattice constant a = 300 $\mu$m and the length of the regular octahedrons side, L = 150 $\mu$m is specified in this theoretical and experimental work.
-Fig.\ref{fig:bsbz}(a) shows the calculated photonic band structure using plane wave expansion method and CPB is seen at around 0.4 THz.
-The first Brillouin zone is shown as Fig.\ref{fig:bsbz}(b).

-In this work, the direction of the incident light is [001] \footnote{[001], (001), \{100\} and I(1,1) etc. are definded on the X-Y-Z coordinate system in Fig\ref{fig:uclps}(a).} in the real space and it corresponds to $\Gamma$-X direction in the wave number space (K-space).
-BGX exists between 0.36 and 0.44 THz and its center is 0.40 THz. \\
+It is vacant and the dielectric constant, $\varepsilon_\mathrm{a}$ is 1.00 (atmosphere).
+The surrounding material is pure Si (resistivity, $\rho >10^4\ \Omega$ cm) and the dielectric constant, $\varepsilon_\mathrm{b}$ is set as 11.9.
+The lattice constant, a is 300 $\mu$m and the length of the regular octahedrons side, L is set as 150 $\mu$m in this theoretical and experimental works.\\ Fig.~\ref{fig:bsbz}(a) shows the calculated photonic band structure using plane wave expansion method, and CPB exists at around 0.4 THz.
+The first Brillouin zone is shown in fig.~\ref{fig:bsbz}(b).\\ The direction of the incident wave is Z-direction, [001] \footnote{[001], (001), \{100\}, I($X,Y$) and so on are defined on the X-Y-Z coordinate system in fig.~\ref{fig:uclps}(a).} in the real space and it corresponds to $\Gamma$-X direction in the wave number space (K-space).
+BGX exists between 0.36 and 0.44 THz. \\